ShinobuAmasaki/forgex/README.md

 **Note: It is the user's responsibility to ensure that input text and the regular expression patterns passed to the API are composed of UTF-8 encoding.**

 Version 4.2 adds handling when non-UTF-8 characters are given as input strings.
-When the processor encounters a non-UTF-8 character, it replaces it byte by byte with U+FFFF and attempts to continue matching.
+When the processor encounters a non-UTF-8 character, it replaces it byte by byte with U+FFFD (REPLACEMENT CHARACTER) and attempts to continue matching.
 Since this library is primarily focused on UTF-8 string processing, this feature should be considered experimental and preliminary.
 That is it is intended for simple purposes, such as searching for a pattern that matches ASCII and its class in a text file created with a character encoding that includes ASCII.

 ## Documentation